Business Law Practicum

 The Business Law Practicum’s capstone class, Business Planning I: Financing the Start-Up Business and Venture Capital Financing, allows students to understand the lawyer’s role in business transactions by taking an entrepreneurial “client” through a series of simulated deals that introduce the legal, ethical and business issues that confront the transactional lawyer in representing an early stage growth company.
 Practicum Director Warren and Faculty Co-Director Maynard have written a casebook based on the Business Planning I course materials.
 This casebook, Business Planning: Financing the Start-Up Business and Venture Capital Financing, is available from Aspen Publishers.

 The Business Law Practicum courses are the required elements of the Corporate Law Concentration.
-Separate from the Concentration, the Business Law Practicum is a testament to Loyola's commitment to bridge the gap between law school and practice.
+Separate from the Concentration, the Business Law Practicum is a testament to Loyola's commitment to bridging the gap between law school and practice.
 It offers students interested in a corporate transactional practice the foundational knowledge in key subject matter areas and, through Business Planning I, gives them the opportunity to apply their substantive learning in advising an entrepreneurial client.